 ContentBasedClassifier: classifies packets based on the data they contain

 These modules schedule packets from one of their inputs.
-When a packet is popped from the output of a packet scheduler, then it immediately pops a packet from one of its inputs and returns that packet.
+When a packet is pulled from the output of a packet scheduler, then it immediately pulls a packet from one of its inputs and returns that packet.

 PriorityScheduler: schedules packets from the first non-empty source